technicat/fedicat/webapps.md

 Official Mastodon front end, impelemented in React.js, is in the main repo [Github](https://github.com/mastodon/mastodon)

-Features: fully featured, multicolumn Advanced setting makes good use of screen space to show everything (feed, notifications...) at once
+Features: fully featured, multicolumn Advanced setting makes good use of screen space to show everything (feed, notifications...) at once.
+Only web app I know of that lets you edit profile fields.

 Quirks: latest update seems to freeze and lose focus often